 What Causes Receding Gums With No Disease | Dentique Dental Spa | Gum Disease

-Cause of Receding Gums Other Than Gum Disease
+Causes of Receding Gums

 Body piercings of the tongue or lip can irritate the gums and lead to a recession as well.
 If you have piercings of this type, you should have the dentist take a look during your next visit to be sure they are not damaging anything in your mouth.